 : Papers can be submitted in any of the 4 IPA/IPSO official languages: Spanish, English, German and French.
 Papers should be submitted in the language in which they are intended to be presented.
 However, we strongly encourage all candidates to present in English, and in the cases in which the paper is not originally in English, please bring an English version to be projected so that all attendees may be able to follow your presentation.

-: Submissions should include a paper or proposal title (no more than 10 words, 100 characters), a summary (no more than 50 words), an abstract (no more than 500 words), and the full paper (no more than 5,000 words).
+: Submissions should include a paper or proposal title (no more than 10 words, 100 characters), a summary (no more than 50 words), an abstract (no more than 500 words), and the full paper (no more than 5,000 words, not including bibliography/references).
 If the submission doesn’t follow these rules, the paper will not be reviewed.

 : The reviewing process follows the same of a scientific journal one.
 The reviewing process is blind, which means that the reviewer doesn’t have access to the author’s name.
 The author will receive an email informing about the acceptance or not of the paper.